 Ensure you are speaking with the correct person.
-Speak slowly, calmly and clearly. of PetroShale (US) Inc. calling. am calling with an important m essage. , , safety.
-You are in our location, which does not affect your safety n no danger at this time; PetroShale (US) Inc. Repeat: You are in no danger at this time; we are notifying you for informational purposes only.
-If you would like to voluntarily se go to the Reception Centre located at the · For further information, please 1-701-774-7777. contact PetroSha ale (US) Inc.'s 24-hour emergency number a
+Speak slowly, calmly and clearly.
+Mr./Ms, am calling with an important m of PetroShale (US) Inc. calling.
+I ' , safety.
+You are ir our location, which does not affect your safety; n no danger at this time; PetroShale (US) Inc. Repeat: You are in no danger at this time; we are notifying you for informational purposes only.
+If you would like to voluntarily / evacuate, pleas e go to the Reception Centre located at the · For further information, please 1-701-774-7777. contact PetroSha ale (US) Inc.'s 24-hour emergency number at